Middle School Academics

 Concert Band: This is a two-trimester class (trimester I and II) for brass and percussion musicians (flute, clarinet, saxophone, trumpet, trombone, baritone) who have at least one year of instrumental lessons or have completed the SMA emerging-musicians class.
 Students learn music theory and a little about the history of jazz.
 Classical, rock and jazz band tunes are prepared and performed in a culminating formal performance.

-Orchestra: This is a two-trimester class (trimester II and III) for musicians of stringed instruments (violin, viola, cello, bass) who have at least one year of lessons or have completed the SMA emerging-musicians class.
+Orchestra: This is semester class (spring) for musicians of stringed instruments (violin, viola, cello, bass) who have at least one year of lessons or have completed the SMA emerging-musicians class.
 Students develop more sophisticated knowledge of music theory and how to play in concert.
 Differing genres of orchestral music are prepared and performed in a culminating formal performance.
-Field trips to hear professional musicians and to play for the elderly at Meridian occur each year.
+Field trips to hear professional musicians and to play for the elderly at Meridian occur each year as well as participation in the CHSAA Large Ensemble Festival.

 Show Choir: This trimester course is for male and female students.
 The choir learns a variety of classical and pop songs while studying basic music theory and ear training.
 Auditions are not required.
 Enthusiasm for singing is the prerequisite.
 There is one formal concert per trimester.